Gryt

 Accessibility

-Gryt's goal is to be a 100% accessible voice chat platform.
+Gryt's goal is to be a fully accessible voice chat platform.
 Accessibility is not an afterthought — it is a core design principle that shapes every decision we make, from the fonts we ship to the components we build.
+We’re working toward full accessibility across the entire product.

 Why accessibility matters